Rio-Noredjo/To-Do-app-springboot/README.md

 # To-Do application (Springboot)

-This is the back-end of the to-do application.
+This is the back-end of the To-Do application.
 See https://github.com/Rio-Noredjo/To-Do-app-angular for the front-end of the application.

 ## Description

-The to do application is a application where a user can perform CRUD on different objects.
+The To-Do application is a application where a user can perform CRUD on different objects.
 The goal of this application is to show my skills as a full-stack java developer.

 ## Getting Started

 ### Dependencies

-* MySQL workbench
+* MySQL Workbench
 * Angular CLI
 * Java 17
 * Springboot 2.7.4